-Analysis | 4 takeaways from the vice presidential debate
+Analysis | 4 takeaways from the vice-presidential debate

 4. Another lackluster debate

-Wednesday’s debate didn’t carry anywhere near the number of interruptions of last week’s, but it came still came up short in one respect: Actually answers to the questions that were posed.
+Wednesday’s debate didn’t carry anywhere near the number of interruptions of last week’s, but it came still came up short in one respect: Actual answers to the questions that were posed.

 Repeatedly, the two candidates responded to direct questions by pivoting to what they wanted to talk about, rather than the question that was asked, and they were seldom called out.
-Even when Pence accused Harris of not answering his court-packing question, it came in the same answer in which he declined to answer a question about protecting preexisting conditions.
+Even when Pence accused Harris of not answering his court-packing question, it came as he was declining to answer a question about protecting preexisting conditions.

-Pence repeatedly acknowledged he was pivoting to something that wasn’t asked of him, which was at least transparent, but he rarely returned to the actual substance of the question.
+Pence repeatedly acknowledged he was pivoting to something that wasn’t asked, but he rarely returned to the real substance of the question.
 He ignored the actual questions about whether climate change is an existential threat, about whether he’s spoken with Trump about taking over if Trump is incapacitated with the coronavirus, about what he would do if Trump makes good on his threats to not accept the election results, and about whether we’re friends or enemies with China.

 Harris ignored not just Pence’s question about court-packing, but also moderator Susan Page’s question about how much the Green New Deal informs her campaign’s climate policy.
 When Page asked her about what the Biden administration would do differently about the coronavirus come January, Harris mostly talked about the Trump administration’s failings, while saying only that there was a plan for “a national strategy for contact tracing, for testing, for administration of the vaccine and making sure that it will be free for all.”
 More detail on that would have been nice.